-The Monarchs for Monarchs program is a partnership among the Department of Biological Sciences of the College of Sciences, the ODU student Botany Club, the Orchid Conservatory, the ODU Grounds Department and Norfolk Botanical Garden.
+The program, introduced at Old Dominion University in 2014, is a partnership among the biological sciences department of the College of Sciences, student botanists, the Orchid Conservatory, the grounds department and Norfolk Botanical Garden.

-Milkweed plants provide perfect habitat for monarch butterflies as they complete a multigenerational migration each fall and spring, traveling thousands of miles to and from wintering grounds in Mexico.
-Milkweed provides both food and habitat for the beautiful insects, and causes the monarchs - so named because they are considered to be the "king" of the butterflies - to secrete a toxin that makes them poisonous to predators, such as birds.
+Milkweed plants, which are native to the region, provide perfect habitat for monarch butterflies as they complete a multigenerational migration each fall and spring, traveling thousands of miles to and from wintering grounds in Mexico.
+Milkweed provides both food and habitat for the beautiful insects, and causes the monarchs - so named because they are considered to be "King" of the butterflies - to secrete a toxin that makes them poisonous to predators, including birds.